 Walker Art Center

 Information on the Free Museum Day can be found by clicking here.

-What to take a peak inside?
+Want to take a peek inside?
 Check out Minnesota Children’s Museum | Powerful Play in Action

+Walker Art Center